Chad-Glazier/fubar-project/README.md

 pytest
 ```

 from within the virtual environment.
+Add the `--cov` flag for a coverage report.

 To add more unit tests, just create a new file that starts with `test_`.
 For
 example, if you're testing the class you defined in `apple.py`, then make a